The word “transcreation” is an amalgam of “translation” and “creation”. It means recreating a word or sentence in another language.

 For instance, when English telecom company Orange was launched in the 1990s, its slogan was “The future’s bright.
 The future’s Orange.”
 Harmless enough, right?

 In England, yes.
-The problem was that in Northern Ireland — where sectarian passions were running high and political violence was very much an issue — the color orange had been appropriated by the Protestants.
+The problem was that in Northern Ireland — where sectarian passions were running high and political violence was very much an issue — the colour orange had been appropriated by the Protestants.
 It certainly would not go down well with Catholic audiences to claim that the future was Protestant, so the company had to come up with a different slogan for its services in Ireland.

 In other cases, the translation into a foreign language may be perfectly correct — but some words in the target language may have a double meaning, or a different sound, which is ridiculous or even offensive.
 It’s the case of US company Vicks, which introduced its cough drops in Germany without a name change — unaware that, because “v” is pronounced as “f” in German, the word Vicks sounds exactly like slang for sexual intercourse.
 So embarrassing...